 Once your baby’s circumcision is healed, it’s important to continue to keep the penis clean by wiping away any stool or urine and bathing your child regularly, gently wiping the groove under the head of the penis.

 At Birmingham Circumcision Clinic, your surgeon will always discuss aftercare in detail and provide you with an extensive written guide so that you will know what to expect once you get home.
-We also provide a telephone number that will allow you 24 hour access to the doctor so that you can get in touch in the event of any worries or problems.

 To book an appointment, you can call our administrative team on 0121 250 0386, or if you prefer, leave a voice message or send us an email to request a call back at a time that best suits you.